Two-story white house in winter with snowy lawn and trees.

 Assessed Value Vs. Appraised Value

 Appraised value is another estimation of a home’s worth, and it’s different from assessed value.
-A home’s appraised value is essentially an expert opinion of its fair market value.
+Appraisal value is a measure of real property value, which is how much a piece of land and any structures permanently attached to it are worth at a particular point in time.
 Most mortgage lenders require a professional appraiser to perform a home appraisal before a buyer closes on a property.
 The appraisal serves to assure the buyer (and lender) that they aren’t borrowing (or lending) more money than the home is worth.

-Some of the factors considered when determining a property’s appraised or fair market value are:
+Factors considered when determining a property’s appraised or fair market value include:

 • The general condition of the property

-• Internal characteristics like square footage, number of rooms, energy efficiency, etc.
+• Internal characteristics such as square footage, number of rooms and energy efficiency

 • Curb appeal